 msLaunchUri() method is a Microsoft extension to the

-Navigator interface which is used to start a service or app, such as an email client, that handles a given protocol.
+Navigator interface, which starts a service or app, such as an email client, that handles a given protocol.
 The Uniform Resource Identifier (URI) contains the protocol for the default service or app, such as

-This proprietary method is specific to Internet Explorer and Microsoft Edge.
+This proprietary method is specific to Internet Explorer, and Microsoft Edge versions 18 and lower.

 navigator.msLaunchUri(uri, successCallback, noHandlerCallback);